 Mix thoroughly with 1 can frosting.
 (I use the back of a large spoon, but it may be easier to use fingers to mix together. ( I mix with hands) But, be warned, it will get messy.

+Also, you may not need the entire can of frosting, so start out by using almost the entire can and add more if you need to.)
 Roll mixture into quarter size balls and place on wax paper covered cookie sheet.
 (Should make 45-50) Melt chocolate in the microwave per directions on package.
 (30 sec intervals, stirring in between.)

 Dip the tip of your lollipop stick in a little of the melted candy coating and insert into the cake balls.
 (Insert a little less than halfway.)
 Place them in the freezer for a little while to firm up.